 We’ve built more than a world-class beer manufacturing company together – we’ve inspired dreams of bigger tomorrows; we’ve co-created a formula for inclusive social and economic development across our country; we’ve even formulated recipes for perfect moments like the #NBLCentenary, Together.
+Thank you.

 Inspired to continue his father’s legacy of perseverance, endurance and a distinct passion for brewing excellence, Karl Werner List (pictured here) – son of original founder, Carl List – took over the reins and full ownership of NBL (then SWB) in 1965.